All Episodes

 By the way, you know that's a lie because the times we've been out together, you cannot hang out with John Rich and not do a shot of whiskey.

-Now, I'm gonna be very honest.
+Now, I'm going to be very honest.

 I'm not a whiskey drinker.